 When would I need to replace the cup?

-If it is such a good product and if has been around for a such a long time, then how come so few know about it?
+If it is such a good product and if has been around for such a long time, then how come so few know about it?
 Why has my doctor not told me about it?

 Women are scared of inserting and removing.
-Even doctors are not aware of it because it has not gone in the medical textbooks yet.
+Even doctors are not aware of it because it has not gone into the medical textbooks yet.
 If lady doctors and nurses use it, they will be in a position to recommend it.
 Some doctors are worried that it may lead to infections.
 However, if proper care is taken infections will not happen.

 Another reason could be that it might be difficult for the companies to make much profit from this product as one single menstrual cup can last a girl or woman five years or longer.